ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 - Add Fedora 34 images. _(Mihael Pranjić)_
 - We added release images that come with pre-installed dependencies and sudo permissions for each distribution we build packages for. _(Robert Sowula)_
 - Use Clang 12 and Gradle 7.0 in Debian Sid image. _(Mihael Pranjić)_
-- Remove boost and some unused dependencies from all Docker images. _(Mihael Pranjić)_
+- Remove Boost and some unused dependencies from all Docker images. _(Mihael Pranjić)_
 - Use Gradle 7.0 and Ronn-NG `0.10.1.pre1` in Docker images. _(Mihael Pranjić)_
 - Remove unused Debian Buster `doc` image. _(Mihael Pranjić)_